Meegul/jslisp/README.md

 # jslisp
 A lisp implemented in JavaScript.
-It uses a home-spun lexer and parser, and supports integers and strings.
+I wrote my own interpreter for it from scratch, including its lexer and parser.

 ### types
 * 'number': Any number, int or float.
 (0, 1, 1.5, .5, 1., etc.)